 Do You Need a Licence to Be a Business Broker?
 Legal Basics, US State Rules & Global Guide (2026)

 Brutal answer: there is no single "business broker licence" worldwide.
 In places like Florida and California, you're generally expected to hold a real estate license or work under a licensed real estate broker before you negotiate and collect a success fee on a business sale, because the state treats most business sales as a regulated "business opportunity" transaction.
-In the UK, anyone can call themselves a "business broker" and try to sell a café tomorrow with zero exams.
+In the UK, anyone can call themselves a "business broker" and try to sell a café tomorrow with zero exams — though some deal types still trigger AML registration.
 Singapore and Hong Kong care when you start advising on shares / equity or raising capital — that's regulated under securities law.
 Australia and Canada treat business broking under state / provincial real estate or business agent licensing.
 Thailand mostly cares about foreign ownership approvals, not a "broker licence".
+And here's the part most guides skip: even where no licence is required, you are not regulation-free — entity registration, E&O insurance, AML exposure, and contract law still apply.
 You cannot bluff this.
 You need to know which game you're in before you touch someone's exit money.

-US: ~12–15 states require a real estate license to earn commission on a business sale (FL, CA, OR, NV lead this list). ~35 states do not impose this for asset-only deals.
+US: ~12–15 states require a real estate license to earn commission on a business sale (FL, CA, OR, NV lead this list). ~35 states do not impose this for asset-only deals — but "no licence" is not "no rules"; see Section 8.
+RE licence difficulty: overrated as a barrier — Florida is 63 hours and roughly $270–$1,000 all-in, done in 5–10 weeks.
+California is heavier at 135 hours and roughly $635–$1,210, often 3–6 months.
+Either way, it's a fraction of a franchise fee.
 UK: no formal licence required for business transfer work; AML registration (HMRC) is mandatory for some deal types.
 Singapore: asset sales = consultancy (no licence); share sales = MAS Capital Markets Services licence required.
 Hong Kong: share sales = SFC Type 1 licence required; asset sales less regulated.
 Australia: most states require a real estate or business agent licence to earn commission.
 Canada: provinces vary; Ontario and BC treat business sales under real estate agent rules in many cases.
 Thailand: no business broker licence; foreign operation restrictions apply under the Foreign Business Act.

 1. Fast Answer: Do You Need a Licence?

 United Kingdom: there is currently no formal state licence for someone calling themselves a "business broker" or "business transfer agent".
 That's why the quality in the UK market is all over the place.
 You can basically start as a broker tomorrow.
-That also means it's easy to look like a scammer if you behave like one.
+That also means it's easy to look like a scammer if you behave like one — and certain deal types still require HMRC AML registration regardless.

 Asia snapshots: